 top of page

-Do Designated Beneficiaries of Inherited IRAs Have RMD Requirements?
+Do Designated Beneficiaries of Inherited IRAs Have RMD Requirements In 2024?

 Lady with pencil and calculator

 The IRS attempted to clarify the rules related to these distributions in Notice 2022-53, released Oct.
 17, 2022.
 The IRS stated that it would not treat a beneficiary of an inherited account in a plan or IRA subject to the 10-year rule and who failed to take an RMD for 2021 and 2022 as having failed to take the correct RMD.
-The IRS intends to issue final regulations related to required minimum distributions (RMDs) that should apply “no earlier than the 2023 distribution calendar year.”
+The IRS stated that it intended to issue final regulations related to required minimum distributions (RMDs) to apply “no earlier than the 2023 distribution calendar year.”

 Investment advisor representative of securities and investment advisory services offered through Cetera Advisor Networks LLC, member FINRA/SIPC, a broker/dealer, and Registered Investment Advisor.
 Cetera is under separate ownership from any other named entity.
 In addition, some Investment advisory services are offered through Fulcrum Wealth Advisors, LLC.
 Fulcrum Wealth Advisors, LLC is a registered investment advisor in the State of Washington.

-Some IRA's have contribution limitations and tax consequences for early withdrawals.
+Some IRAs have contribution limitations and tax consequences for early withdrawals.
 For complete details, consult your tax advisor or attorney.
-Distributions from traditional IRA's and employer sponsored retirement plans are taxed as ordinary income and, if taken prior to reaching age 59 ½, may be subject to an additional 10% IRS tax penalty.
+Distributions from traditional IRA's and employer sponsored retirement plans are taxed as ordinary income and, if taken prior to reaching age 59 ½, may be subject to an additional 10% IRS tax penalty for a comprehensive review of your personal situation, always consult with a tax or legal advisor.
+Neither Cetera Advisor Networks LLC nor any of its representatives may give legal or tax advice.

 Related Posts